Investigators focus on air traffic communication after a fatal Tokyo runway crash | Business

 "This is the most catastrophic composite-airplane fire that I can think of.
 On the other hand, that fuselage protected (passengers) from a really horrific fire — it did not burn through for some period of time and let everybody get out," safety consultant John Cox said.

-Haneda's three other runways reopened late Tuesday, but about 140 flights had been cancelled Wednesday alone due to the closure of the runway, transport officials said.
-The airport was packed Wednesday as many holiday-makers wrapped up their New Year travel, including those who survived the fire and spent the night at the airport or at nearby hotels, trying to change their flights.
+Haneda's three other runways reopened late Tuesday, but about 140 flights had been canceled Wednesday alone due to the closure of the runway, transport officials said.
+The airport was packed Wednesday as many holidaymakers wrapped up their New Year travel, including those who who survived the fire and spent the night at the airport or at nearby hotels, trying to change their flights.

 Haneda is the busier of the two major airports serving the Japanese capital, with many international flights, and is favoured by business travellers due to its proximity to central parts of the city.